Hawkins County schools participate and place in SkillsUSA State Conference

 This year for the first time, Tennessee allowed middle school students to participate in the state leadership conference.
 While SMS was the only middle school that competed, all students in the Job Skills Contests were required to hit a certain score to win gold, silver or bronze.

-The National Leadership Conference will take place on June 20-24 in Atlanta, Georgia.
+The National Leadership Conference will take place on June 20-24 in Atlanta.